kkumer/gepard/docs/source/tutorial.rst

    ...     pass

-We then construct an instance of this new model class, where we decide that we want to work at NLO (``p = 1``):
+We then construct an instance of this new class, where we decide that we want to work at NLO (``p = 1``):

 .. plot::